 We have checked Hotels Combine website for you and have come up the top 5 hotels in Guanajuato for you to view.
 Hotels Combine check over 100 accommodation sites to come up with the latest deals.

-Hotel La Casona de Don Lucas: Plaza de la Paz #48 Guanajuato Historic Centre, Guanajuato
+Hotel La Casona de Don Lucas: Plaza de la Paz #48 Guanajuato Historic Centre, Guanajuato.
+The 3.5 star 13 room hotel is only minutes from Downtown and offers family rooms, a restaurant and bar.

-Hotel Boutique 1850: Jardin de la Union 7 Centro Historico, Guanajuato
+Hotel Boutique 1850: Jardin de la Union 7 Centro Historico, Guanajuato.
+The art deco hotel is located in the city centre and offers a rooftop terrace and jacuzzi.

-Hotel de la Paz: Callejon de Estudiante 1 Guanajuato Historic Centre, Guanajuato
+Hotel de la Paz: Callejon de Estudiante 1 Guanajuato Historic Centre, Guanajuato.
+The 3-star 15 room hotel is centrally located and offers an outdoor terrace.

-Hotel Santa Regina: Calle Alonso 26 Altos Zona Centro, Guanajuato Zona Centro, Guanajuato
+Hotel Santa Regina: Calle Alonso 26 Altos Zona Centro, Guanajuato Zona Centro, Guanajuato.
+The 3-star 7 room hotel is centrally located and offers guests an outdoor terrace and tour desk.

 For more of the best hotels in Guanajuato:

 The hottest months to visit Guanajuato are April May and June.
 The dryest months tend to be November and December.
-The rest of the time Guanajuato has a temperate weather.
+The rest of the time Guanajuato has a temperate climate.

 Flights to Guanajuato airport (BJX) from the US are from Chicago, Houston, Dallas, Los Angeles and Atlanta.
-For the latest airfare deals click here for more information.
 Guanajuato Airport is located between the cities of Leon and Guanajuato, it is a midsize airport with just one terminal for both domestic and international flights.

 Car Rental can be organised from Guanajuato Airport on arrival or from Guanajuato.
 Click here for more information.